jcreech72/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
+Database is locked ; it also gave the line where it was trying to insert the pet name and what process ; may be helpful in debugging.
 - Can you tell what line it was executing when it failed?
+Yesm see above.

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+OperationalError: database is locked errors indicate that your application is experiencing more concurrency than sqlite can handle in default configuration.
+This error means that one thread or process has an exclusive lock on the database connection and another thread timed out waiting for the lock the be released.
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock